grip-framework/grip/README.md

 end

 # Add the handlers to the handler list
-add_handlers [IndexHandler, DocumentationHandler, IndexedHandler, Echo]
+add_handlers [Index, Documentation, Indexed, Templated, Echo]

 # Run the server
 Grip.run